attilammagyar/js80p/README.md

 <a id="faq-custom-wave" href="#toc">Table of Contents</a>

-### The knobs in the Custom Waveform harmonics secion don't do anything, is this a bug?
+### The knobs in the waveform harmonics section don't do anything, is this a bug?

-To hear the effect of those knobs, you have to select the _Custom_ waveworm using the `WAV` knob in the top left corner of the Oscillator sections.
+To hear the effect of those knobs, you have to select the _Custom_ waveworm using the `WAV` knob in the Waveform section of the oscillators.

 (Note that these parameters are CPU-intensive to process, so they are not sample accurate, they are not smoothed, and they are processed only once for